Brendon9/Site/source/about/index.markdown

 Originally from the Dallas Fort Worth area, Brendon moved to New York in March of 2014 after graduating from the University of Texas at Arlington to pursue a passion for software and startup communities.

-At IceHook Systems he is building web applications based on a Rails API server used by Javascript and WebRTC to stream audio and video end to end on Chrome, Firefox and Opera.
+I have now set my sights on Austin, Texas.